This was part one of Taxlinked’s webinar series on Special Economic Zones, focusing exclusively on the UAE.

 With their own business and trade laws, Special Economic Zones (SEZs) within jurisdictions offer plenty of financial advantages to companies that decide to set up there.
-This webinar will take a look at how SEZs in the UAE operate, their main advantages and disadvantages when attracting FDI, and other issues related to their management.
+This webinar took a look at how SEZs in the UAE operate, their main advantages and disadvantages when attracting FDI, and other issues related to their management.

 Submit Your UAE SEZ Questions